 The good news is that our joy does not come from this world.
-It is not something that started with us and therefore does not end with us.
-Our joy comes from God himself who made us in his image and who is love.
+It does not start with us and, therefore, does not end with us.
+Our joy comes from God himself, who made us in his image and who is love.

-Being that God is love and that God made us in his image means that we have everything we need to keep the joy in our lives and in this case in our marriage and wedding.
+Being that God is love and made us in his image means that we have everything we need to keep the joy in our lives and, in this case, in our marriage and wedding.

 Joy in the Difficult Moments

-Rejoice in hope, be patient in tribulation, and be constant in prayer.
+Rejoice in hope, be patient in tribulation, and constantly pray.

-It might sound too easy to just rejoice in hope.
-But more often than not life brings more challenging moments than it does jubilant ones.
-If that’s true and even if that’s not true for everyone we are better prepared if we know how to handle the tribulation that comes with life.
+It might sound too easy to rejoice in hope.
+But more often than not, life brings more challenging moments than jubilant ones.
+If that’s true, and even if that’s not true for everyone, we are better prepared if we know how to handle the tribulation that comes with life.

-For those preparing for a wedding and more importantly for marriage, those moments of tribulation are sure to come.
-Even the bible tells us in 1 Corinthians 7:28 that “those who marry will face many troubles in this life.”
+For those preparing for a wedding and, more importantly, for marriage, those moments of tribulation are sure to come.
+The Bible tells us in 1 Corinthians 7:28 that “those who marry will face many troubles in this life.”
 This is not meant to discourage someone who is considering marriage.
-This is meant to empower them by letting them know that to have a joyful marriage we must recognize the calling of marriage and not take it lightly.
+This is meant to empower them by letting them know that to have a joyful marriage.
+We must recognize the calling of marriage and not take it lightly.

-But it’s very important to understand that the joy that we experience in marriage and the love that is given to us by God for our lives including our marriage outweighs the trials that we will face.
-In fact, that joy is indescribably stronger and more substantive than our pain and challenges.
+But it’s very important to understand that the joy we experience in marriage and the love given to us by God for our lives, including our marriage, outweighs the trials that we will face.
+That joy is indescribably stronger and more substantive than our pain and challenges.
 This does not mean that God dismisses our pain.
 It does not mean that he ignores our downfalls and pitfalls.
 It means that he cares enough for us that he will not leave us abandoned and without his support no matter what we are going through.

 Reflecting on a Devotional for a Joyful Wedding

-The purpose of this devotional for a joyful wedding is to remind us that God’s heart is joyful heart when he thinks about his children.
-He intends for us to enjoy his presence as our protective, encouraging, loving Heavenly Father.
-When we remember this while doing something as planning our wedding we can rest assured that no matter what challenging situations we encounter our source is still joy.
+The purpose of this devotional for a joyful wedding is to remind us that God’s heart is joyful when he thinks about his children.
+He intends us to enjoy his presence as our protective, encouraging, loving Heavenly Father.
+When we remember this while doing something as planning our wedding, we can rest assured that no matter what challenging situations we encounter, our source is still joy.